 In addition, the person being stalked has to actually testify that they were in such fear.
 A “course of conduct” means maintaining visual or physical proximity to a specific person or directing verbal, written or other threats (whether expressed or implied) to that person on two (2) or more occasions over a period of time.
 It does not matter how short that period of time is.
 In addition “immediate family member” includes a spouse, parent, child, or sibling, or any other person who regularly resided within the “victim’s” household in the past six (6) months.
 This has been construed to include a current or former roommate who is not related by blood or marriage to the person receiving the threat.

 Need a Phoenix Lawyer for Stalking?
-Contact the Law Offices of David Michael Cantor if you have been charged with Stalking.
+Contact the DM Cantor if you have been charged with Stalking.
 Call 24/7 602-307-0808 for a Free Consultation.

 Possible Punishment for Stalking

 If a reasonable person was placed in fear for their, or their immediate family’s life (in other words they are afraid of “death”), this can be charged as a class three (3) felony.
 For a first offense class three (3) felony, punishment can be probation with zero (0) days to one (1) year in jail, or a prison range of two (2) to eight and three quarters (8.75) years in prison.
 If the person has one (1) allegeable historical prior conviction then the “prison only” range is three and one half (3.5) years to sixteen and one quarter (16.25) years of incarceration.
 If the person has two (2) allegeable historical prior convictions, then the “prison only” range is seven and one half (7.5) years to twenty-five (25) years of incarceration.